XLSForm/xlsform.github.io/_sections/home-english.md

 | =================== | =========== | =========== |
 | choices             |             |             |

-In the above example, the repeat group is restricted to **3** repeats.
+In the above example, exactly **3** child repeats will be created.

 Some platforms also support dynamic repeat counts.
-In the example below, the number that the user inputs for the **num_hh_members** field dictates the number of times the **hh_member** group repeats:
+In the example below, the number that the user inputs for the **num_hh_members** field dictates the number of **hh_member** repeats added:

 | type                   | name           | label                        | repeat_count      |
 | ---------------------- | -------------- | ---------------------------- | ----------------- |